Germany's largest automated parking system supplements conventional parking with 285 spaces in Düsseldorf

 Watch this video from Mizal developer Codic

-What were the challenges and benefits at Mizal especially for the customer?
+What where the challenges and benefits at Mizal especially for the customer?

 Space restrictions - In order to create the number of parking spaces required for this project, a modern, compact automated system was developed, which provides 285 fully automated parking spaces in addition to the 241 conventional parking spaces.
 Thanks to the parking system, the entire excavation cube could be reduced and a maximum excavation depth of 13.5m (proximity to the river Rhine) ensured - utilising only 55% of the space required by a conventional parking system.
 A purely conventional system would therefore not have been possible on the existing footprint.
 Upon completion in 2021, the project will have a total of 526 parking spaces.
 In line with the overall concept, the space-efficient automated parking system will leave room for generous outdoor areas, significantly enhancing urban living and work-life-balance.

 Peak time parking - Codic was looking for a modern parking system that can handle peak times in the storage and retrieval of vehicles.The space selection is provided by Lödige's intelligent, self-learning material flow system.
 This technology has mainly been used in publicly accessible parking systems with high parking turnover.

 Available and reliable parking - Lödige Industries will also be responsible for the long-term service for the new system.
 With a term of 15 years, the parking system in Düsseldorf will be remotely monitored by the Lödige Industries Customer Care Centre.
 If necessary, corrections in the system can be undertaken quickly and efficiently.